Connecting Cloudflare

 The one thing you should pay attention to is the Proxy status.
 It should be enabled for your main DNS record to connect your DropInBlog account with Cloudflare successfully.

 Usually, your main DNS record will be an A record, but, in some cases, it will be a CNAME record.
-The easiest way to identify your main DNS record is to look for the * in the name field.
+The easiest way to identify your main DNS record is to look for an A or CNAME record that has your domain name in the Name field.

-If the proxy status for the DNS records with * or www in the field name is off, switch the toggle to turn it on.
+If the proxy status of your A or CNAME records is off, switch the toggle to turn it on.

 Once you complete this step, click the Continue to activation button at the bottom of the page.